EricPortela/FinalyticaWebpage/README.md

 </p>

 # About
 Unfinished version of Finalytica web page.
-Copy of this repo exists on my other account (@EricPortela).
+Copy of a github.io repo hosted on my other account (@Finalytica).
 For showcasing purposes only.

 # Link